SheatNoisette/vcovf/README.md

 # VCovf

-Proof-of-concept of function coverage micro-framework made in V.
+Proof-of-concept of a function coverage micro-framework made in V.
 It is not recommended to use this module in production.

 As the 7-dec-2021, no native code coverage tool exists in the V compiler.